awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ```bash
 ./kvssink_intermittent_sample <stream-name (optional)> <testsrc or devicesrc (optional)>
 ```
 Setting the source to `testsrc` will use [videotestsrc](https://gstreamer.freedesktop.org/documentation/videotestsrc/?gi-language=c) and to `devicesrc` will use [autovideosrc](https://gstreamer.freedesktop.org/documentation/autodetect/autovideosrc.html?gi-language=c).
 By default, kvssink uses "DEFAULT_STREAM" as the stream name, and the sample uses videotestsrc as the source.
-If a stream with the provided or default name does not exist, the stream will automatically be created.
+If a KVS stream with the provided or default name does not exist, the stream will automatically be created.

 The intermittent kvssink sample will stream video for 20 seconds, then pause for 40 seconds, and repeat until an interrupt signal is received.
 To manually adjust the streaming and paused intervals, you can change the `KVS_INTERMITTENT_PLAYING_INTERVAL_SECONDS` and `KVS_INTERMITTENT_PAUSED_INTERVAL_SECONDS` values in the *kvssink_intermittent_sample.cpp* file.